solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.7/visual-studio-code/README.md

 # Quickstart Overview

 In this quickstart, you will start with a model that was trained using Automated Machine Learning.
 Learn how to use the Azure ML Python SDK to register, package, and deploy the trained model to Azure Container Instance as a scoring web service.
 Finally, test the deployed model (1) by make direct calls on service object, (2) by calling the service end point (Scoring URI) over http.

+## Before you begin

+Confirm that you have completed quickstart: [quickstart-1.0](../../quickstart-1.0) for Visual Studio Code before you begin.

+### Open the starting Python file
+1. Start Visual Studio Code and open the folder: `07-aml-deployment`
+2. From within Visual Studio Code click on the starting python file: `deployment-with-AML.py`
+3. Confirm that you have setup `azure_automl` as your interpreter.
+4. `deployment-with-AML.py` is the Python file you will step thru executing in this lab.
+5. To execute each step click on `Run Cell` just above the block of code.

+### Follow the instructions within the python file to complete the lab